flancian/garden/agora pkg chapter.md

 We then cover potential applications in the [[knowledge]] and [[social]] domains of a federated network built around such conventions and software.
 This is done in the form of a series of short exploratory essays.

 [^chorus]: it is an expression of the [[pattern]] [[chorus of voices]].
+[^protocol]: This section serves as a demonstration of a text-based action intent which, in an Agora, will result in the entity mentioned above being transcluded ("pulled", brought into the current context).

 ### Agora Protocol